 I originally painted it white and didn’t like it.

 Then I started thinking…

-I took a rag, dipped it in some brown paint I had left from moldings,
+I took a rag, dipped it in some brown paint I had left over from moldings,

 Reminds me of when you put a penny under a piece of paper and you scribble pencil over it to bring out the lines of the penny.

 You can find the “swirly iron decor” HERE.

 You will note how the cabinets disappear here and that’s why I didn’t keep them black:

 You can actually see the fine workmanship that went into the cabinets.